astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/feedback.md

 Pooja Sankar.
 In addition to her teaching *Difficult Conversations*, she spoke a lot about feedback (which I believe was inspired by the book [^ref1]).

-If you're like me, you're probably wondering what all the fuss is about "feedback," such a common word with perhaps even negative connotations; e.g. you try to give feedback to someone and they don't listen, or annoying survey on the internet are pestering you to give feedback about some service.
+If you're like me, you're probably wondering what all the fuss is about feedback.
+It's such a common word with perhaps even negative connotations; e.g. you try to give feedback to someone and they don't listen, or annoying survey on the internet are pestering you to give feedback about some service.

 The type of feedback we're talking about here is centered around personal growth and true, undivided attention which leads to *real* listening.

-This is the type of feedback that helps people *change* and *grow*, and, as in the case of Tech Startups, can make a meaningful difference in running a team or in any sort of organization.
+This is the type of feedback that helps people *change* and *grow*.
+Feedback can make a meaningful difference in running a team or in any sort of organization.

 # Feedback is a gift